Lattice-Data/lattice-tools/docs/geo_upload.md

 ```
 python geo_metadata.py -m local -d <Dataset_accession>
 ```
-	This will create three files
+- This will create three files:
 	- <Dataset_accession>_metadata.csv: This is a csv of all the study, sample, protocol, and fasta file metadata.
 	- <Dataset_accession>_md5sum.csv: This is a csv of all the fasta and raw matrix file names and checksums.
 	- <Dataset_accession>_s3_uri.csv: This is a list of the s3 URI for all fastq and raw matrix files.